Marantz Model 30 Integrated Amplifier Reviewed

 Some Things You Might Not Like About the Marantz Model 30 Integrated Amplifier

-• There are no balanced inputs.
+• There are no balanced inputs in the Marantz Model 30.
 I know many will be pairing this piece with Marantz’s SACD 30N, which also does not have balanced outputs, but this could be problematic if you were looking for something to use with your favorite balanced sources.

 Listening to the Marantz Model 30 Integrated Amp…